 Visiting Scholars & Seminar Associates Borrowing Privileges

-Columbia Visiting Scholars* and Seminar Associates** may apply for borrowing privileges at Columbia University Libraries for a charge of $30 per month.
+Columbia University Visiting Scholars* and Seminar Associates** are automatically provided with borrowing privileges after they pick up their ID card at the ID Center in Kent Hall.
 The privilege is not valid at the Health Sciences, Law, or Teachers College libraries.
-Application must be made in person at the Library Information Office.

 * Columbia Visiting Scholars are appointed at the recommendation of a dean, director, or chairperson of a department, with the approval of the Provost.

 ** University Seminar Associates are appointed by the Director of the University Seminars on behalf of the President.
 Privileges are renewable annually.